scott-wilson/propersquid.com.old/content/posts/another-way-to-think-about-classes.md

     return person[5]
 ```

 Better.
 I now have an object that represents me, and not just my name.
+Also, I have added some functions that will work with the `me` "object".
+I have some functions that are usually referred to as `getters` that takes the whole object, and returns a part of it.
+For example, the `first_name` function will get the first name from the object and return it.
+There's the `getter` sibling called the `setter`, which does the opposite.
+It takes data and puts it in the object.

 However, it is not great.
-If I want to support another person, such as Dr Wily, then I have to make sure I initialize the list correctly.
+If I want to support another person, such as Dr Wily, then I have to make sure I create the list correctly.
+I need to make sure that the first value in the list is the first name, followed by last name, and so on.
 Here's the same code, but with a simple addition.

 ```python
 def init_person(first_name, last_name, career):  # The simple addition